YairHalberstadt/stronginject/docs/Registration/FactoryMethodRegistration.md

 ## Usage in Modules

 A Factory Method in a module must be `public` and `static` in order to be exported.
+For it to be inherited it can also be `protected`.
+Factory Methods in containers can be `private` and `instance` if desired.

 ## Example